memfault/interrupt/_posts/2024-01-10-practical_zephyr_basics.md

 ## Prerequisites

 You should be familiar with embedded software since we won't cover the basics.
-Some knowledge in using build systems such _CMake_ doesn't hurt but is unnecessary.
+Some knowledge in using build systems such _CMake_ doesn't hurt but is not required.
 If you don't know what Zephyr is, look briefly at the [introduction in the official documentation](https://docs.zephyrproject.org/latest/introduction/index.html).

 The practical examples in this series use [Nordic's](https://www.nordicsemi.com/) [nRF52840 development kit](https://www.nordicsemi.com/Products/Development-hardware/nrf52840-dk).
 If you don't have such a board, don't worry.
 You should be able to follow along using most of the boards in [Zephyr's long list of supported boards](https://docs.zephyrproject.org/latest/boards/index.html) - or using an emulation target.
 However, we won't cover using emulation targets in this article series.
 Most of the content of this series does not require any hardware; we'll just _compile_ the project for a specific board for simplicity.

 Whenever relevant, we'll use [Visual Studio Code](https://code.visualstudio.com/) as the editor of choice.
-However, **using `vscode` is, of course, entirely optional** and not required at all.
-Only in certain sections, e.g., debugging, we'll show how using `vscode` and some plugins can make your life easier - and we won't cover any other editor.
+However, **using `VS Code` is, of course, entirely optional** and not required at all.
+Only in certain sections, e.g., debugging, we'll show how using `VS Code` and some plugins can make your life easier - and we won't cover any other editor.

 We won't assume any operating system, but - for the sake of simplicity - we'll be exclusively using _Linux_ shell commands.
 Windows users should have a "`bash`-compatible" environment - or _WSL_ - installed.
 We won't jump through the hoops of creating Windows-compatible shell scripts, batch files, or other atrocities.